pearcem0/shotokankarateacademy.co.uk/README.md

 #### Pre-requisites

-To provide permissions for the workflow to upload files to the Amazon S3 Bucket, you will need to add Github secrets to restore the values for a valid AWS Access Key Pair (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) along with the name of the S3 bucket (BUCKET_NAME) and the region that the bucket is deployed in (AWS_REGION).
+To provide permissions for the workflow to upload files to the Amazon S3 Bucket, you will need to add Github secrets to restore the values for a valid AWS Access Key Pair (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) along with the name of the S3 buckets (BUCKET_NAME and STAGING_BUCKET_NAME) and the region that the bucket is deployed in (AWS_REGION).

 ### Manual Deployment